 Student commitment is very important in this course.
 Points will be deducted for the late submittal of any assignment.
-A zero (0) will be given for any assignment not turned-in.
-An incomplete (I) will be given only under emergency situations and much dialogue between the student and instructor.
+A zero (0) will be given for any assignment not turned-in by the last day of class.
+An incomplete (I) will be given only under emergency situations and much dialogue between the student and instructor; prior to the deadline for subbmitting grades to the Registrar's Office.

 Attendance and Participation 40 points

 Oral Presentation 25 points

-(First 3 chapters of research project)
+(First 2 shorters of research project)

-Research Paper 40 points

-Quizzes (6) 35 points

-Final Exam 60 points